Leamon Hunt

-Leamon R. Hunt was a United States diplomat who became the first Director General of the international peacekeeping force, Multinational Force and Observers (MFO).
+Leamon R. Hunt (October 7, 1927 – February 15, 1984) was a United States diplomat who became the first Director General of the international peacekeeping force, Multinational Force and Observers (MFO).
 He was assassinated by members of the Red Brigades in 1984.
-Hunt was the first American official to be killed by terrorists in Italy since 1976.

 Career

 Hunt served in several diplomatic posts in his career.
 He was the Deputy Chief of Mission for the US embassy in Lebanon and Deputy Assistant Secretary of State for Operations before his nomination as the first Director General of the MFO in July 1981.
 As part of his duties, Hunt appointed Norwegian Lieutenant General Fredrik V. Bull-Hansen to be the first Force Commander of the MFO.
 Hunt then established a temporary headquarters in Alexandria, VA and began designing the infrastructure for the group in Sinai.
 He also defined the hierarchical and logistical structures of the organization.

 Assassination

 On February 15, 1984, at 6:45 p.m., Hunt arrived at his gated home in Rome.
 As he was waiting for the gate to open, three gunmen emerged from a Fiat 128 across the street and opened fire on Hunt's Alfa Romeo armored limousine with automatic weapons.
 While none of the rounds fired at the limousine penetrated, one gunman jumped on the trunk and fired into the upper edge of the rear window.
 One of the 7.65mm rounds broke through the rubber and metal window frame and struck Hunt in the skull.
 He was taken to a local hospital in Rome, where he died an hour later.